 Returns all those elements of operand that are not type compliant with t or the subtypes of t.

 setOf(T) union (setOf(T) s)

-The union of operand and s.Sequence
+Returns the union of operand and s.

+Sequence

 A Sequence is a Collection in which the elements are ordered.
 An element may be part of a Sequence more than once.
 Sequence inherits the operations from Collection.
 For convenience, we added some modifying operations, which may not be supported in certain settings (unmodifiable sequence), in particular in the context of operation types.